-As a radiologic technologist - also known as an x-ray tech, radiographer or full-scope technologist - you combine your knowledge of the human body with your technical skills to capture pictures of what's going on inside your patients' bodies.
+As a radiologic technologist–also known as an x-ray tech, radiographer or full-scope technologist–you’ll combine your knowledge of the human body with your technical skills to capture images of what's going on inside your patients' bodies.

-This program is taught in a blended format combining online classes and in-person instruction.
+This program is taught in a blended format combining online classes with in-person instruction.

 Learn to work Computerized Tomography (CT) Imaging equipment to capture images of your patients.

-Protect the patient by shielding exposed areas that do not need to be imaged.
+Protect patients by shielding exposed areas that do not need to be imaged.

-Help position the patient and the equipment in order to get the best possible image.
+Help position patients and the equipment in order to get the best possible image.

-As a Radiologic Technologist, you are responsible for maintaining and operating the equipment that takes effective x-rays and other diagnostic imaging examinations.
-You will work hands-on with patients to make sure their doctors see what they need to see.
+Radiologic technologists are responsible for maintaining and operating the equipment that takes effective x-rays and other diagnostic imaging examinations.
+They work hands-on with patients to ensure that their doctors see what they need to see.